Mahmud Arif: Occupations

-After graduating he worked as a teacher in Al-Falah Schoool for seven years, then moved to government jobs and worked in various office and administrative support occupations.
+After graduating he worked as a teacher in Al-Falah School for seven years, then moved to government jobs and worked in various office and administrative support occupations.
 He worked in as editor, copy typist and lawyer in the Civil Endowments Department of the Sharia judiciary, director of passports and government residency and finally moved to the accounting department in Al-Kandasah, the agency specialized in desalinating sea water in Jeddah.
 A member of the Jeddah Municipality, he was also chosen a member of the Consultative Assembly until his retirement in 1978.

 In 1963, appointed as editor-in-chief of Okaz newspaper for a year at the beginning of the new system for journalistic institutions in Saudi Arabia.
 He is one of the founding members of the Jeddah Society of Culture and Arts in 1975.
 He also entered the sport as he co-founded Al Ahli Saudi FC in Jeddah with Omar Shams and Hassan Shams, and later left them to devote himself to his favorite team Al-Ittihad Club.